-The program must document its compliance with the institution's policy and applicable regulations of local, state and federal agencies, including but not limited to radiation hygiene and protection, ionizing radiation, hazardous materials, and bloodborne and infectious diseases.
+For program sites that participate in clinical care, the program must document its compliance with the institution's policy and applicable regulations of local, state and federal agencies, including but not limited to radiation hygiene and protection, ionizing radiation, hazardous materials, and bloodborne and infectious diseases.
 Policies must be provided to all students/residents, faculty and appropriate support staff and continuously monitored for compliance.
 Additionally, policies on bloodborne and infectious diseases must be made available to applicants for admission and patients.